-There are two basic types of sump pumps primarily found in homes: submersible and pedestal, which determine where the pump sits to measure the water level.
+There are two basic types of sump pumps primarily found in homes: submersible and pedestal.
+The type is determined by where the pump sits to measure the water level.

 Battery Backup Sump Pumps

 The challenge with sump pumps is that power outages tend to happen during major storms, which is exactly when you need your pump to do its job.
-Having a battery backup system installed is a quick solution that many homeowners take advantage of for safety and peace of mind.
-While these are a great way to ensure your pump will have power in the case of a blackout, battery backups are also critical if the main sump pump fails or becomes overwhelmed.
+Mr. Rooter Plumbing of Southeast WI offers battery backup sump pump installation.
+A battery backup system is a quick solution that many homeowners take advantage of for safety and peace of mind.
+While these are a great way to ensure your pump will have the power it needs to keep your home dry in the case of a blackout, battery backups are also critical if the main sump pump fails or becomes overwhelmed.

-For help installing your battery backup sump pump and ensuring everything is properly in place before the next large rainfall, give your local Mr. Rooter experts a call at (262) 320-4822.
+For help installing your battery backup sump pump and ensuring everything is properly in place before the next large rainfall, give your local Mr. Rooter experts a call us.